cake-contrib/Cake.Issues/docs/docs/blog/posts/2021-07-28-cake-issues-v1.0.0-released.md

 Starting with Cake Issues 1.0.0 the three core addins `Cake.Issues`, `Cake.Issues.PullRequests` and `Cake.Issues.Reporting` will be always released together.
-For that source code for the addin has been merged in the [Cake.Issues repository].
+For that source code for the addin has been merged in the [Cake.Issues repository]{target="_blank"}.
-Please open any issues related to any of the core addins in the [Cake.Issues issue tracker].
+Please open any issues related to any of the core addins in the [Cake.Issues issue tracker]{target="_blank"}.

 [Cake.Issues repository]: https://github.com/cake-contrib/Cake.Issues
 [Cake.Issues issue tracker]: https://github.com/cake-contrib/Cake.Issues/issues